NCEAS/metacat/docs/user/metacat/source/install.rst

 1. Download/upgrade your solr version to 9.5.0

   * In Metacat v3.0.0, the solr schema and configuration has changed.
-As such, a solr upgrade is not supported in v3.0.0 with an old core.
+Consequently, a solr upgrade is not supported in v3.0.0 with an old core.
 You must start with a new core (solr-home).
 Additionally, data from existing or previous solr installations will also be incompatible with the new schema and configuration.
 Please select a new solr-home during the Metacat configuration process, and reindex